stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ### 3.2.6.
 Token Errors

-Please see the following link for token errors, [http://openid.net/specs/openid-connect-core-1_0.html#TokenErrorResponse](http://openid.net/specs/openid-connect-core-1_0.html#TokenErrorResponse).
+As per Please see the following link for token errors, [http://openid.net/specs/openid-connect-core-1_0.html#TokenErrorResponse](http://openid.net/specs/openid-connect-core-1_0.html#TokenErrorResponse).
 # 4. User Data
 ## 4.1.
 What is a claim?